-McNeese State University complies with the University of Louisiana System policy (Policy Number: M-(16) regarding export controls.
-The University of Louisiana System is committed to maintaining an open research, educational and business environment while also complying with federal export control laws which control the conditions under which certain information, technologies, and commodities can be transmitted to anyone overseas, including U.S. citizens, or to a foreign national here in the United States.
+McNeese State University complies with the University of Louisiana System (ULS) Policy M-(16) regarding export controls.
+The ULS is committed to maintaining an open research, educational, and business environment while also complying with federal export control laws which control the conditions under which certain information, technologies, and commodities can be transmitted to anyone overseas, including US citizens, or to a foreign national in the US.

-All System institutions shall develop and implement institution-specific export control plans and procedures in compliance with all applicable federal guidelines.
-This Memorandum provides general background and context of applicable federal regulations related to export controls to which all System institutions must be compliant.
+All ULS institutions shall develop and implement institution-specific export control plans and procedures in compliance with all applicable federal guidelines.
+This memorandum provides general background and context of applicable federal regulations related to export controls to which all ULS institutions must be compliant.

-- (EAR): Export Administration Regulations, U.S. Department of Commerce; regulates “Dual-Use” technologies, or items designated for commercial purposes that can have military application.
+- Export Administration Regulations (EAR): US Department of Commerce; regulates “dual-use” technologies, or items designated for commercial purposes that can have military application.

-- (OFAC): Office of Foreign Assets Control, U.S. Treasury Department; prohibits transactions with countries subject to boycotts, trade sanctions, and embargoes.
+- Office of Foreign Assets Control (OFAC): US Department of Treasury; prohibits transactions with countries subject to boycotts, trade sanctions, and embargoes.

-- Deemed Export:the release of controlled technology and/or software to a foreign national inside the United States, including discussions with a foreign researcher or student.
+- Deemed Export: The release of controlled technology and/or software to a foreign national inside the US, including discussions with a foreign researcher or student.